sademban/sademban.github.io/_posts/blog/2025/10/2025-10-08-why-environment-variables-matter-more-than-you-think.markdown

 ---
 layout: post
-title: "Why Environment Variables Matter More Than You Think"
+title: "Why Environment Variables Matter More Than You Think ?"
 date: 2025-10-08 13:30:00 +0900
 description: "Environment variables are the invisible backbone of secure, scalable, and flexible applications.
 Here’s why they matter, the common mistakes developers make, and how to manage them the right way."
 author: sademban